angexis/GecoSI/README.md

 Usage (CLI)
 ===========
+**TODO**: restore CLI? is it used at all outside of GecoSI developers who now how to start their Java class?
 - `SiHandler` can be run from the command line with `java net.gecosi.SiHandler`
 - It provides a simple handler which prints events, status, and sicard data as they are read
 - It takes as a parameter the serial port to connect to